gsteiert/FPGA-helper/firmware/README.md

-# UF2 Bootloader
+# UF2 FPGA Loader

-This repository contains a FPGA loader, derived from the uf2-samdx1 project, which supports loading SPI flash devices commonly used to configure FPGAs through USB MSC (mass storage) using the UF2 file format.
+This repository contains a FPGA loader, derived from the uf2-samdx1 project.
+This supports loading SPI flash devices commonly used to configure FPGAs through USB MSC (mass storage) using the UF2 file format.

 ## UF2